cjcobb23/grpcRippledDesign/design/design.md

 ```
 xrp::v1::Fee doFee(RPC::ContextGeneric<xrp::v1::GetFeeRequest>& context);
 ```
-Versioning for grpc is usually done by changing the package name, which creates protobuf objects in a new c++ namespace.
+Versioning for gRPC is usually done by changing the package name, which creates protobuf objects in a new c++ namespace.
 For example, changing the package name to `xrp.v2` results in objects with namespace `xrp::v2`.
 In the event that a handler does not change between versions (which implies the objects are